theNewDynamic/aba-icc/_cases-charges/bemba-et-al-charges-fid-le-babala-wandu.md

 The Accused is alleged to have aided and abetted, or otherwise assisted in, the commission of the crimes listed below under&nbsp;[Article 25(3)(c)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute.

-Under this mode of criminal liability, the Accused is charged with the following atrocity crimes:
+Under this mode of criminal liability, the Accused is charged with the following crimes:

 > Giving False Testimony in Court (Offense against the Administration of Justice):&nbsp;[Article 70(1)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1243)
 >